 Strategize

-Now it is time to i how to match the capabilities have to the risks face and identify any key gaps.
+Now it is time to identify how to match the capabilities you have to the risks you face, and identify any key gaps.
 To start, map out how your existing strategies meet the potential threats you have identified, and identify any gaps that you may need to fill.
 Once these gaps are identified, you will need to find practices that you would like to build in order to cover these areas.

 ✨ Helpful resources: